Teksta versija

 Section 6.
 Ombudsman's Oath (Solemn Vow)

-Upon assuming office, the Ombudsman shall give the following oath (solemn vow) at the sitting of the Saeima:
+When assuming office, the Ombudsman shall give the following oath (solemn vow) at the sitting of the Saeima:

 Section 7.
 Candidate for the Office of the Ombudsman and the Term of Office of the Ombudsman